 Jersey has a range of private and free pre-school nurseries.
 A complete overview of all nurseries and kindergartens can be accessed through the Jersey Childcare Trust.
-The trust are a charity focused on the provision of childcare services.
+The Trust are a charity focused on the provision of childcare services.
 A selection of schools also provide pre-school services.
-We can provide a list of these schools upon request.
+We have a list of these schools available on request.

 All children are eligible for up to 20 hours of free, Government-funded nursery education in the school year that they turn 4 years old.

-- Register your interest in a particular nursery; and
+- register your interest in a particular nursery

-- Completion of an application form (these are sent to you in the year your child is set to begin nursery)
+- complete an application form (these are sent to you in the year your child is set to begin nursery).

 Catchment areas do not apply for nursery places.
 You can apply to any nursery school on the Island, and you can register for a place at any time.
 Allocation is based on the registration date so the earlier you apply the more chance you have of securing a place in your preferred nursery.

-After you have registered your interest with a school, an application form will be sent to you.
+After you have registered your interest with a school an Application Form will be sent to you.
 This will be during the year your child is due to begin nursery.
-Complete this form and submit it to your first choice nursery.
-The information you provide will be given to the Children, Young People, Education and Skills team who allocate nursery places.
+Complete this form and submit it to your first-choice nursery.
+The information you provide will be given to the Children, Young People, Education and Skills (CYPES) team who allocate nursery places.
 Allocation takes place in March.